$E_n$-cell attachments and a local-to-global principle for homological stability: Homological stability for configuration spaces with labels

-The last proof can be adapted to prove a similar stabilization result for $H^*(C_k(M;E);\bQ)$ when $M$ is closed.
-Then one works with FI-modules and needs to keep track of both weight and stability degree.
-We have not been able to use this, since for a closed manifold $M$ there are no maps relating $\int^k_M A$ and $\int^{k+1}_M A$.
+\begin{remark} The last proof can be adapted to prove a similar stabilization result for $H^*(F^\pi_k(M);\bQ)$ when $M$ is closed, by working with FI-modules and keeping track of both weight and stability degree.
+We have no use for this, since for a closed manifold $M$ there are no maps relating $\int^k_M A$ and $\int^{k+1}_M A$. \end{remark}

+\begin{remark} One can also prove an integral representation stability results without assuming any conditions on $M$ or $F$ by modifying the argument in Section 3.2 of \cite{MW1}. \end{remark}